-Part I (Draft is due by September 5, 2012)
+Part I (Draft is due by February 6, 2013)

-- 1. Background and Significance - 1.1.
-Social Condition or any other Source of Research Problem: Links the research problem with the social condition or any other source of research problem - 1.2.
-Relevance for Social Work: Links the problem or issue to the profession of social work - 1.3.
-Problems due to gap in knowledge: Identifies a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge.

-2. Specific Objectives: Discusses specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
+1. Background and Significance

+1.1.
+Social Condition or any other Source of Research Problem: It should link the research problem with the social condition or any other source of research problem

+- 1.2.
+Relevance for Social Work: It should also link the problem or issue to the profession of social work - 1.3.
+Problems due to gap in knowledge: It must identify a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge. - 2.
+Specific Objectives: It must list specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
 These objectives or questions must be at specific variable level.

-Part II (Draft is due by October 3, 2012)
+Part II (Draft is due by March 6, 2013)

 - 1. Background and Significance - 1.1.
-Social Condition or any other Source of Research Problem: Links the research problem with the social condition or any other source of research problem - 1.2.
-Relevance for Social Work: Links the problem or issue to the profession of social work - 1.3.
-Problems due to gap in knowledge: Identifies a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge. - 2.
-Specific Objectives: Discusses specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
+Social Condition or any other Source of Research Problem: It should link the research problem with the social condition or any other source of research problem - 1.2.
+Relevance for Social Work: It should link the problem or issue to the profession of social work - 1.3.
+Problems due to gap in knowledge: It must identify a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge. - 2.
+Specific Objectives: It must list specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
 These objectives or questions must be at specific variable level. - 3.
 Methods of the study: This section must cover: - 3.1.
-The list of major variables under investigation - 3.2.
-Measurement procedures for each variable, including variations, if exist, across studies - 3.3.
-Sampling procedures, including variations, if exist, across studies - 3.4.
-Research design, including variations, if exist, across studies - 3.5.
-Data collection procedures, including variations, if exist, across studies - 3.6.
-Data analysis procedures, including variations, if exist, across studies
+The list of major variables under investigation (These must support specific research questions) - 3.2.
+Measurement procedures for each variable, including variations, if exist, across studies (Discuss how each variable was measured in different articles under separate subheading for each variable with citations) - 3.3.
+Populations (Discuss all different populations that were examined in your reviewed articles with citations) - 3.4.
+Sampling procedures, including variations, if exist, across studies (Discuss all different sampling procedures were used in your reviewed articles with citations) - 3.5.
+Research design, including variations, if exist, across studies (Discuss all different research designs were used in your reviewed articles with citations) - 3.6.
+Data collection procedures, including variations, if exist, across studies (Discuss all different data collection procedures were used in your reviewed articles with citations) - 3.7.
+Data analysis procedures, including variations, if exist, across studies (Discuss all different statistical procedures that were used to derive the meaning of the data in your reviewed articles with citations)

-Part III (Draft is due by November 14, 2012)
+Part III (Draft is due by March 27, 2013)